Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

 ## Usage Notes

 * The sources can be rearranged to give priority to a different source.
-    For example, if you want forvo to have the highest priority, use `sources=forvo,jpod,jpod_alternate,nhk16`
+    For example, if you want Forvo to have the highest priority, use `sources=forvo,jpod,jpod_alternate,nhk16`
     (under the Custom URL step).